LEARN-LK/lms/Learn-SSO.md

-# LEARN SSO - Auth SAML2
+# LIAF SSO - Auth SAML2

 ## 01 - Use the following steps for the installation of the auth_saml2 plugin via the Moodle site interface: